Soft Buckwheat Bread Recipe (GF, DF)

 - Buckwheat flour – buckwheat flour can be particularly tricky, it’s structure in baking breads can vary according to it’s quality.
 A finer and lighter flour will yield a fluffier buckwheat bread.

 - Flour (wheat or gluten free) – replacing all of the flour in a recipe with (gluten-free) buckwheat flour is not going to work, the bread will not rise and will be hard and dry.
-That’s why I’m going to use a good proportion of other gluten free flours besides buckwheat flour.
+That’s why I’m going to use a good proportion of other gluten free flours besides buckwheat.
 I’ll be using my gluten free flour mix, but you can use your favorite if you wish, including regular all-purpose flour (see notes below for that).

 - Psyllium husk – is the crucial ingredient in gluten free bread baking.
 It acts as a binder, and it gives this buckwheat bread elasticity and pliability.
 Using the husk gives a better result than psyllium powder, so make sure to use that.